-The Tapanila rape case is a good example of how the Finnish media permitted again its prejudices to get the better of itself.
+The Tapanila sexual assault case is a good example of how the Finnish media permitted again its prejudices to get the better of itself.
 Those who committed the crime had everything against them: They were “Somalis,” or youths with “foreign backgrounds,” who committed “gang rape.”
 In today’s Finland, where xenophobia is thick in the air, those two words are sure to unlock your darkest prejudices.

 Jukka Kemppinen, a professor in information law and forme court of appeals judge, writes a sobering blog entry where he states that the sentences that three of the five suspects got was fair.

 He writes: “‘Gang rape’ gives us a picture of sexual intercourse where there many are involved.
 This didn’t happen in the Tapanila case.
 Criminal law makes the difference between rape and aggravated rape.
 These types of cases are explained in the law.
 I’m of the opinion that what happened wasn’t aggravated rape from what was said about the case and at the district court.
 Force was used in the act.
 The victim was fingered under her clothes.
 That’s all that happened. ”